 You can define your own incoming and outgoing custom services to allow or block.
-Once you add your own custom services, they will be available on the Outbound Services screen (as described in Firewall Rules on page 74) and the Port Forwarding/Inbound Services screen (as described in Port Forwarding and Triggering on page 100).
+Once you add your own custom services, they are available on the Outbound Services screen (as described in Firewall Rules on page 76) and the Port Forwarding/Inbound Services screen (as described in Port Forwarding and Triggering on page 108).

-- > To add a custom service: - 1.
-Click Add Custom Service to add a service.
+> To add a custom service:

+1. Click Add Custom Service to add a service.
 The Add Service screen displays: